 Written by: Khaila King

-As the lights dimmed and the seats began to fill Sunday evening at the Buskirk Chumley Theater, 8 collegiate women overcame their weaknesses to showcase their strengths in hopes to become the 2018 Miss Black & Gold.
+As the lights dimmed and the seats began to fill Sunday evening at the Buskirk Chumley Theater, eight collegiate women overcame their weaknesses to showcase their strengths in hopes of becoming the 2018 Miss Black & Gold.

-Since the year 1976, the pageant has been geared toward uplifting women by encouraging each contestant’s academic success, community activism and giving them the opportunity to foster sisterhood with other contestants.
+Since 1976, the pageant has been geared toward uplifting women by encouraging each contestant’s academic success, community activism, and giving them the opportunity to foster sisterhood with other contestants.

-The show began with each contestant personally greeting the audience, with a swim suit competition following.
-The ladies also show cased some of their various talents.
-Performances consisted of singing, dancing and a very unique science experiment performed by Senior Jordyn McCray.
+The show began with each contestant personally greeting the audience, followed by a swim suit competition.
+The ladies also showcased some of their talents.
+Performances consisted of singing, dancing, and a very unique science experiment performed by senior Jordyn McCray.

-Before the winner was announced, each contestant individually debuted their evening gowns while a brief description of their academic achievements and philanthropic history was narrated by Sanders and Causey.
+Before the winner was announced, each contestant individually debuted their evening gowns while Sanders and Causey narrated a brief description of their academic achievements and philanthropic history.

 McCray took the crown as the 2018 Miss Black and Gold and Miss GPA.
-Following her lead in second place, Freshman Sydney Giles was crowned Miss Gold and Miss Congeniality.
-In third, Junior Alexis Beverly was crowned Miss Black.
-Other awards consisted of most add sales and community service, both won by Junior Ivorie Stalling.
+Following her lead in second place, freshman Sydney Giles was crowned Miss Gold and Miss Congeniality.
+In third, junior Alexis Beverly was crowned Miss Black.
+Other awards consisted of most ad sales and community service, both won by junior Ivorie Stalling.

 “At first, this was not something that I ever would have thought about doing,” McCray said.
 The fact that I was able to step out of my comfort zone and then win.
 It just feels really good.”

 McCray transferred to IU as junior, majoring in Biology with a minor in Spanish.
 One of the challenges she faced during the process was managing her time between academics and preparing for the show.
 Her coach and pageant co-coordinator, Calieel Muhammad, helped her develop the confidence she needed to succeed.